 The rules for coverage of vaccinations are complicated.
 We are here to help.
-We recommend that you call us first at Member Services whenever you are planning to get a vaccination (phone numbers are on the back cover of this booklet).
+We recommend that you call us first at Member Services whenever you are planning to get a vaccination.
+(Phone numbers for Member Services are printed on the back cover of this booklet.)

-• We can tell you about how your vaccination is covered by our plan and explain your share of the cost.

-- We can tell you how to keep your own cost down by using providers and pharmacies in our network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.
+- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.